BitBondtmUK/iota-starter-carsharing/README.md

 ## Deploying the mobile app

 You can download and install the mobile app on iOS and Android mobile devices.
-For more information about trying the Android version of the mobile app, see [IBM IoT for Automotive - Mobility Starter Application mobile app for Android](https://github.com/ibm-watson-iot/iota-starter-carsharing-android).
+For more information about trying the Android version of the mobile app, see [IBM IoT Connected Vehicle Insights - Mobility Starter Application mobile app for Android](https://github.com/ibm-watson-iot/iota-starter-carsharing-android).

-To try the IoT for Automotive - Mobility Starter Application mobile app for iOS with iOS Simulator, complete the following steps:
+To try the IBM IoT Connected Vehicle Insights - Mobility Starter Application mobile app for iOS with iOS Simulator, complete the following steps:

 1. Open a Terminal session and install CocoaPods by using the following command:
 ```$ sudo gem install cocoapods```